csiew/website/public/content/posts/one-year-of-tab-shelf/index.md

-14 June marks 1 year of Tab Shelf on the Chrome Web Store[<sup>1</sup>](#footnote-1).
+14 June marks 1 year of [Tab Shelf on the Chrome Web Store](https://chromewebstore.google.com/detail/tab-shelf-side-panel-vert/gkiobnohamhihbaipacecjfljepjjlmg)[<sup>1</sup>](#footnote-1).
 Since 14 June 2023, this project has grown significantly faster and larger in scope than I could've imagined.

+> **_If you haven't heard about Tab Shelf before..._** it's a Chrome and Edge extension that adds a vertical list of your tabs to the browser side panel.
+If you're a tab hoarder like me or need to actively have dozens of tabs open at once, this is a far more optimal way to navigate between and manage tabs!

 I'm incredibly grateful for the love and support from Tab Shelf's users, my friends and family, and my employer, who even [featured Tab Shelf as part of their LinkedIn campaign](https://www.linkedin.com/posts/crystal-delta_teamachievement-continuouslearning-crystaldelta-activity-7128510590402105345-KjHY?utm_source=share&utm_medium=member_desktop) profiling employee achievements outside of work.